We covered what watch magnetization is and how to tell if a watch is magnetized, what devices to use in order to demagnetize them.

-This watch is known for being one of the most (relatively) affordable mechanical watches and chronometer.
-Created by luxury brand Tissot, the Ballade Powermatic 80 COSC has a silicon balance spring for under $1,000 (most models that we’ve mentioned about costs at least twice).
+This watch is known for being one of the most (relatively) affordable mechanical watches and chronometers.
+Created by luxury brand Tissot, the Ballade Powermatic 80 COSC has a silicon balance spring for under $1,000 (most models that we’ve mentioned cost at least twice).

 This silicone balance spring allows the watch to be antimagnetic.
 In addition, the watch also has a COSC-certified chronometer.
 This Swiss-made watch has a 32mm steel case, a see-through case back, and a black dial with Arabic and index markers.

 The Omega Seamaster Railmaster is one of the brand’s most popular watches.
 First created in 1957, this watch has been reissued by the brand with the same look and features but upgraded with a Master Chronometer movement.

 The 60th-anniversary release is part of a trilogy of limited editions (the other two models are the Seamaster 300 and the Speedmaster).

 The Railmaster is a 35mm watch that’s powered by the Master Chronometer 8806, which allows the watch to resist magnetic fields up to 15,000 gauss.
 This handsome, classic steel model has a black dial, and indexes with Superluminova.
 This one’s also COSC-certified.